 IPART’s responsibility is to:

-- administer the ESS by applying the Act, Regulation and Rules (see ESS Legislation)
+- administer the ESS efficiently and effectively by applying the Act, Regulation and Rules (see Legislation for the ESS)

-- help Accredited Certificate Providers (ACP) understand how to comply with their obligations and monitor their compliance
+- engage with ESS stakeholders and help them understand how to comply with their obligations

-- report on the performance of the ESS and its participants to the Minister each year (see Annual reports to the Minister).
+- report on the performance of the ESS to the Minister each year (see Annual reports to the Minister).

 As the Scheme Administrator, IPART: